-A Holder who disposes (or is deemed to dispose) of Shares (including on a redemption, retraction, purchase for cancellation, or otherwise) will generally realize a capital gain

-(or a capital loss) to the extent the Holder's proceeds of disposition, net of any reasonable costs of disposition, exceed (or are less than) the adjusted cost base of such Shares to the Holder immediately before the disposition or deemed disposition.
-The amount of any deemed dividend arising on the redemption or acquisition by the Company of Shares, as discussed below, will generally not be included in computing the Holder's proceeds of disposition for purposes of computing the capital gain or loss arising on disposition of such Shares.
+A Holder who disposes (or is deemed to dispose) of Common Shares (other than to the Company unless purchased by the Company in the open market in the manner in which shares are normally purchased by any member of the public in the open market) will generally realize a capital gain (or a capital loss) to the extent the Holder's proceeds of disposition, net of any reasonable costs of disposition, exceed (or are less than) the adjusted cost base of such Common Shares to the Holder immediately before the disposition or deemed disposition.
+The amount of any deemed dividend arising on the acquisition by the Company of Common Shares, as discussed below, will generally not be included in computing the Holder's proceeds of disposition for purposes of computing the capital gain or loss arising on disposition of such Common Shares.